 The Civil Aviation Authority publish a list of certified drone companies.
 Before employing the services of any drone operator, make sure the CAA have approved them and are on this list.

-Our drones and equipment are fully insured and we have public liability and indemnity cover to £5m.
+We take drone safety extremely seriously by holding public liability cover at £10m.
 Our insurance documents are available to view and download from here.